 - Instant Pot Beef Stew – another hearty dish that’s perfect for chilly evenings

 - Instant Pot Chicken Breast – super easy to make and the chicken is so tender.

 One pot meals are popular for a reason – you can enjoy a delicious meal with very little hands-on cooking.
 Plus, you won’t have a sink full of dishes to clean afterward.

 Using an Instant Pot takes this idea one step further by doing all of the cooking for you.
 There’s no need to check it while simmering or test the meat to see if it’s the right temperature.
 I absolutely love it, like with Instant Pot Sirloin Steak.

 When the lid comes off, you’re ready to eat!

-This steak and mushrooms dinner comes together with just a handful of ingredients you probably already have on hand.
+This Sirloin Steak recipe comes together with just a handful of ingredients you probably already have on hand.

 Pressure cooking the ingredients creates tender mushroom, a delicious sauce, and meat that’s full of flavor.